 Read more about the legend of Roro Jonggrang here.

-Ramayana is performed as a Javanese dance drama at the Trimurti open air theater, across the river Opak.
+Ramayana is performed as a Javanese dance drama at the Trimurti open-air theater, across the river Opak.

 It is performed on every full moon night or Purnima.
 I will go back to Prambanan for this one day.
-I know I can see it on YouTube probably, but that will never give me the feel of sitting next to these temples and temple ruins and watching an ancient dance form performing probably the oldest known story in the world.
+I know I can see it on YouTube probably, but that will never give me the feeling of sitting next to these temples and temple ruins and watching an ancient dance form performing probably the oldest known story in the world.

 - There are separate ticket counters for domestic and international tourists.
 The International ticket is about IDR 2,50,000 which is roughly INR 1250/-.
 It comes with a complimentary coffee :-).

 - I could not find any guides there, so read up before you go.

 - The temples are east-facing, so morning is a good time to take pictures of the big temples in the complex.
 In the evening, the Vahana temples get good light.

 - There is a small market on the way out of the temple.
 Do try the local coffee here.

 Naren, I can’t thank you enough for nudging me.